CG80499/KAN-GPT-2/README.md

 **Key points**:
 - Uses [Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) but with Chebyshev polynomials as the basis (inspired by [this](https://github.com/SynodicMonth/ChebyKAN) repo).
-- The tanh function is used to keep the activation values within [-1, 1] rather than dynamic grids.
+- The tanh function is used to keep the activation values within [-1, 1] rather than using grids that update during training.
 - Both models are trained on 134M tokens of [TinyStories](https://arxiv.org/abs/2305.07759).
 - They both use standard GPT-2 architecture (other than the KAN part).
 - The MLP version has 3.3M non-embedding weights and the KAN model has 2.5M non-embedding weights (~25% fewer).